arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 To measure the bandwidth, use the `iperf3` tool, which is available [here](https://github.com/userdocs/iperf3-static).

-Enter to your Portenta X8 using `adb shell` and access to root (admin) typing `sudo su -`, the password is `fio` by default.
+Enter to your Portenta X8 using `adb shell` and access to root (admin) by typing `sudo su -`, the password is `fio` by default.

 First, you need an internet connection to download the tool.
-You can stablish one using the following commands:
+You can establish one using the following commands:

 ```bash
 nmcli connection show  # To find the ethernet device name ("eth0" in this case)